 - All responses to essays must be on double-spaced pages that are uploaded as a document.
 We do not accept essays in any other media but written form.

-FIRST-TIME APPLICANTS - TWO REQUIRED ESSAYS:
+FIRST-TIME APPLICANTS - ONE REQUIRED ESSAY:

 The following essay is optional.
 No preference is given in the evaluation process to applicants who submit an optional essay.
 Please note that we only accept written essays.